assaf/octolog/README.md

 ## Configuration

-The configuration options are:
+The configuration options are as follows:

+* `port` - The port this proxy is listening on.
+Defaults to 80 (HTTP) or 443 (HTTPS).
+* `ssl` - If you want to use SSL (HTTPS), set `ssl.key` and `ssl.cert` to the paths of the SSL key and certificate files respectively.
 * `application` - The URL for the application you're proxying.
-Must specify the protocol, hostname and port.
+Must specify the protocol, hostname and port, for example: "http://localhost:3000".
 * `protect` - Request paths that require authentication.
 Can be a string or an array of strings.
-An empty array is allowed.
-However, if not specified, the default behavior is to protect all URLs (same as `["*"]`).
+If not specified, the default behavior is to protect all URLs (same as `["*"]`).
 * `authorize.logins` - Authorize all users listed by their Github login.
 Can be string or array of strings.
 * `authorize.teams` - Authorize all teams listed by their team identifier.
 Can